MokarbeenAnsari/datascientist-cheat-sheet/JupyterNotebook.md

-# Jupyter Notebook and Conda Cheat Sheet
+# Jupyter Notebook & Conda Cheat Sheet

 This cheat sheet covers some basic operations in Conda, a package and environment management system.